Questions and Answers

 When does this equivalence arrangement take effect?

 The equivalence arrangement for plant and plant-based processed products became effective January 1, 2014.
-Equivalence for livestock products and processed products containing livestock ingredients is effective as of July 16, 2020.
+Equivalence for livestock products and processed products containing livestock ingredients became effective on July 16, 2020.
+Equivalence for alcohol beverages became effective on October 1, 2025.

 Which products can be traded under the arrangement?

 Plant or plant-based products.
-The arrangement includes organic plant, including fungi, and plant-based processed products of U.S. or Japanese origin.
+The arrangement includes organic plant, including fungi, and plant-based processed products of U.S. or Japanese origin, and excludes alcohol beverages.

 Livestock products.
 The arrangement includes organic livestock products and processed products containing livestock ingredients of U.S. or Japanese origin.
 Livestock products or processed products containing livestock ingredients sold, labeled, or represented as organic in the U.S. must be derived from animals that have not been treated with antibiotics.

 Other organic products.
-Alcoholic beverages and other products not regulated by the JAS law can enter the Japanese organic market.
+USDA certified wines labeled as “made with organic grapes”, livestock feed, and other products not regulated by the JAS law can enter the Japanese organic market outside of the equivalence arrangement.

 Shipping USDA organic products from the U.S. to Japan